Anderson College of Nursing and Health Professions

 Readmission

-No assurance is given that credit earned while in unclassified status may subsequently be applied to the MSN degree program or be transferable to another institution.
-Satisfactory completion of MSN courses while in unclassified status does not assure the student of admission to the MSN program.
+Please note: There is no guarantee that credit earned as an unclassified student will be applied toward the MSN degree program or accepted by another institution.
+Successful completion of courses while in unclassified status does not guarantee admission to the MSN program.

 Transfer Credit